 While beneficiary numbers dropped, all SSI payments went up in the April 2020 SSD benefits statistics report.
 SSI beneficiaries aged 65+ got a $.25 raise this month, on average.
 SSI recipients aged 18-64 got paid $.69 more, while average payments to minor children rose $8.99 in April.

 You May Qualify for Legal Assistance

-Filing your application through a Social Security attorney doubles your chances for approval the first time you apply.
-Right now, it’s almost impossible to apply for disability on the phone.
-And since no Social Security offices are open, you can’t apply for benefits in person, either.
-Luckily, attorneys in our network can provide free, no-obligation legal assistance to you directly over the phone.
+Filing your application through a Social Security attorney triples your chances for approval the first time you apply.
+Attorneys in our network can provide free, no-obligation legal assistance to you directly over the phone.

 Every lawyer that helps people apply for disability works on contingency.
 That means if the SSA denies your claim, then you owe your lawyer $0.
 Most people without legal assistance wait up to two years and go through multiple appeals before they’re approved for benefits.
 Unless you can go years with no income, a lawyer is your best shot at getting disability benefits paid faster.
 And if your case does win, you’ll only pay a small, one-time fee.

 Ready to see if you may qualify?
 Click the button below to start your free disability benefits evaluation now: